NotNekodev/jash/README.md

 - `HistoryFile`: Where to store the command history.
 (Don't use '~')
 - `DefaultDirectory`: The default directory thats open when you launch the shell
 - `MaxCommandSize`: The maximum size for a command
+- `StartupScript`: The script to run on startup

 `[Cursor]` **section**